-Critical illness insurance is designed to ease the financial pressures of suffering from a serious illness by paying out a lump sum on diagnosis.
-Normally the policyholder must survive one month before the policy will pay out.
-Critical illness cover should not be confused with income protection insurance as the latter pays out an 'income' in the event of you being unable to work due to sickness or an accident.
-For more information see my article 'What is the difference between income protection and critical illness insurance?'
+Critical illness insurance is designed to ease the financial pressures of suffering from a serious illness by paying out a tax-free lump sum on diagnosis.
+Normally the policyholder must survive between 10 and 30 days after they have been diagnosed with a critical illness before the policy will pay out.
+Critical illness cover should not be confused with income protection insurance as the latter pays out an ‘income' in the event of you being unable to work due to sickness or an accident.
+For more information see my article ‘What is the difference between income protection and critical illness insurance?‘

 So is critical illness cover worth it?